-Table 4.13 Other Potential Seismic Surveys Occurring in 2021
+Table 4-13 - Other Potential Seismic Surveys Occurring in 2022 within 150 km of the Sauropod 3D MSS

-Survey Name Survey Area Survey Location Survey Timing and Duration EP Status Santos Limited, Keraudren Extension 3D MSS The full-fold acquisition area is 8,620 km .
-The Keraudren Extension 3D MSS ramp-up zone and full power zone partially overlaps with the western edge of the Sauropod 3D MSS Acquisition Area.
-Seismic acquisition is planned to occur between 1 February - 31 July in 2020, 2021 and 2022.
+Survey Name Survey Area Survey Location Survey Timing and Duration EP Status Santos Limited, Keraudren Extension 3D MSS The full-fold acquisition area is 8,620 km 2 .
+The Keraudren Extension 3D MSS ramp-up zone and full power zone partially overlap with the western edge of the Sauropod 3D MSS Acquisition Area.
+Seismic acquisition is planned to occur between 1 February-31 July in 2020, 2021 and 2022.
+Accepted and valid to 2022.
 A maximum of 132-162 days of acquisition is proposed.

-The EP is accepted and valid to 2022.
-PGS Australia Pty Ltd, Rollo Multi- client Marine Seismic Survey The Operational Area is 117,833 km2.
-No defined Acquisition Area in the EP.
-Note - Based on restrictions in the EP, it has been assumed for assessment purposes that acquisition is limited to a maximum of 25,000 km2 per calendar year.
-The Sauropod Acquisition Area is located approximately 60 km east of the Rollo-Beagle Operational Area.
-The specific commencement dates and durations of individual surveys has not been confirmed.
-The EP is accepted and valid to 2023.
-INPEX Browse E&P Pty Ltd, 2D Seismic Survey (WA-532-P, WA- 533-P, WA-50-L) The Acquisition Area is 65,138 km .
-The Sauropod Acquisition Area is located approximately 70 km south-west of the INPEX 2D Acquisition Area.
-1 November 2020 - 31 December 2021.
-No seismic acquisition between 1 June - 31 October 2020 or 2021.
-A maximum of 210 days of acquisition is proposed.
-The EP is accepted and valid to 2021.
-TGS-NOPEC Geophysical Company Pty Ltd, Capreolus-2 3D MSS The Acquisition Area is 27,649 km2.
-Acquisition is limited to a maximum of 10,000 km2 per calendar year.
+Survey Name Survey Area Survey Location Survey Timing and Duration EP Status INPEX Browse EandP Pty Ltd, 2D Seismic Survey (WA- 532-P, WA-533- P, WA-50-L) The Acquisition Area is 65,138 km 2 .
+The EP is accepted and valid to 2023 of acquisition is proposed.
+PGS Australia Pty Ltd, Rollo Multi-client Marine Seismic Survey The Operational Area is 117,833 km2.
+Note - Based on restrictions in the EP, it has been assumed that acquisition is limited to a maximum of 25,000 km2 per calendar year.
+The Sauropod Acquisition Area is located approximately 60 km east of the Rollo- Beagle Operational Area.
+The specific commencement dates and durations of individual surveys have not been confirmed.
+Accepted and valid to 2023.
+TGS-NOPEC Geophysical Company Pty Ltd, Capreolus- 2 3D MSS The Acquisition Area is 26,897 km 2 .
+Acquisition is limited to a maximum of 10,000 km 2 per calendar year.
 The Sauropod 3D MSS Acquisition Area is located approximately 140 km east of the TGS Acquisition Area.
-2020 - 2023.
-The specific commencement dates and durations of individual surveys has not been confirmed.
-The EP is currently under assessment by NOPSEMA.
-TGS-NOPEC Geophysical Company Pty Ltd, The Operational Area is approximately 143,000 km .
-The Sauropod 3D Acquisition Area is located approximately 150 2018 - 2020.
-The EP is accepted and valid to 2020.
+Oct 2020-Dec 2024.
+The specific commencement dates and durations of individual surveys have not been confirmed.
+Accepted and valid to 2024